-UK BAP stipitate hydnoid morphological and molecular taxonomy
+UK BAP stipitate hydnoid morphological and molecular taxonomy - COMPLETED

 Currently, there are 18 extant stipitate hydnoid species (ectomycorrhizal tooth fungi in the genera Bankera, Hydnellum, Phellodon and Sarcodon) accepted on the British and Irish checklist.
 These fungi are recognised when fruiting by having spines or teeth under their caps instead of the more familiar mushroom gills.
 Fifteen of these are currently recognised as UK priority BAP species (of the 76 non-lichenised fungal taxa listed), of which 11 are included on Section 41 of the NERC Act 2006, signifying that they are of principal conservation importance in England.
 They are all generally regarded as ectomycorrhizal partners of trees in the oak and pine families with respective UK strongholds in the New Forest (mainly with Quercus and Castanea) and Abernethy Forest (mainly with Pinus sylvestris).
 Across Europe, stipitate hydnoids are regarded as nitrogen-sensitive and fruiting populations are known to have declined significantly due to habitat loss and air pollution (mainly nitrogenous deposition).